MidnightSunNeverSets/stock-market-simular/README.md

 Therefore, by basing the project around the stock exchange, I will be forced to put in the necessary research to understand its terminology and mechanics.
-Moreover, in light of the recent GME trading mania, I've also realized that I've always wanted to experience the thrill of betting one's life savings on high-risk trades and losing everything, but without the parts involving actual financial ruin.
+Moreover, in light of the recent GME trading mania, I've also realized that I've always wanted to experience the thrill of betting one's life savings on high-risk trades and losing everything, just without the parts involving actual financial ruin.

 ## User Stories